Utils API¶

 |---|---|---|

-| Environment and project wiring | Discover project virtualenvs, optional IPython profiles, and .ve.yaml cloud metadata |
+| Environment and project wiring | Discover project virtualenvs and load default cloud settings | stackops.utils.cloud.defaults |

-| Paths, files, and config | Read and write JSON / INI / pickle files, encrypt files with GPG, resolve paths and path references | stackops.utils.io, stackops.utils.path_core, stackops.utils.path_helper, stackops.utils.path_reference |
+| Paths, files, and config | Read and write JSON / INI / pickle files, encrypt files with GPG, resolve paths and path references | stackops.utils.io, stackops.utils.path_core, stackops.utils.path_reference |

-| Scheduling and cache | Run recurring routines and reuse expensive results through memory or disk caches | stackops.utils.scheduler |
+| Scheduling and cache | Run recurring routines and reuse expensive results through memory or disk caches | stackops.cluster.scheduler |

-| Interactive helpers and notifications | Generate IDs, split work, present interactive choices, and send email | stackops.utils.accessories, stackops.utils.options, stackops.utils.notifications |
+| Interactive helpers and notifications | Generate IDs, split work, present interactive choices, and send email | stackops.utils.accessories, stackops.utils.options_utils.options, stackops.cluster.remote.notifications |

-| Code generation and command launching | Turn callables into scripts, build uv commands, run shell snippets, and ensure CLIs exist |
+| Code generation and command launching | Turn callables into scripts, build uv commands, run shell snippets, hand off shell work, and ensure CLIs exist |

 stackops.utils.meta, stackops.utils.code, stackops.utils.installer_utils.installer_cli |